-At September 30, 2015 as a result of sustained profitability in the U.S. evidenced by three years of earnings and forecasted continuing profitability (as defined by Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 740-10, Income Taxes), the Company determined it was more likely than not future earnings would be sufficient to realize deferred tax assets in the U.S. Accordingly the Company reversed most of its U.S. valuation allowance resulting in non-cash income tax benefit of \$80.7 million for the year ended December 31, 2015.
-The Company continues to carry a \$1.3 million valuation allowance against certain deferred tax assets as of December 31, 2016.
+At September 30, 2015 as a result of sustained profitability in the U.S. evidenced by three years of earnings and forecasted continuing profitability (as defined by Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 740-10, Income Taxes), the Company determined it was more likely than not future earnings would be sufficient to realize deferred tax assets in the U.S. Accordingly the Company reversed most of its income tax valuation allowance resulting in non-cash income tax benefit of \$80.7 million for the year ended December 31, 2015.
+The Company has a \$2.4 million valuation allowance against certain deferred tax assets as of December 31, 2017.